 The top 5 backpacking destinations that I have seen mentioned are Portland (Maine) – USA, Raglan – New Zealand, Pisac – Peru, Sendai – Japan, and Trapani – Italy, to provide you with a few ideas as to where you could go.

 3. Size of Backpack and What to Take

 The size of the backpack required will be entirely proportional to the length of your trip, the temperature of the countries that you are planning to visit, and how light you want to travel.
-You should, however, packing as essential: hiking boots, a tent and sleeping bag, basic foodstuffs, a water bottle, and a stove with some fuel.
-A navigational aid will be useful, whether it be a paper map or a GPS that is a separate device or part of your mobile phone.
+You should, however, pack as essential: hiking boots, a tent and sleeping bag, basic foodstuffs, a water bottle, and a stove with some fuel.
+A navigational aid will also be useful, whether it be a paper map or a GPS that could be a separate device like you can find at https://serp.co/best/hiking-gps/, or part of your mobile phone.
 How useful your mobile phone will be is dependent on the signal that you are able to receive in the area that you are going.
 Backpacking does not have to be about venturing too far from the tourist areas.

 4. Travel Documents Required

 It is necessary to have an up-to-date passport for international travel.
 It should be noted that passport cards will not be accepted as I.D. for international air travel.
 The difference between a passport book and a passport card is that passport cards will only be valid if entering Mexico, Canada, Bermuda, and Caribbean countries and associated territories, and only be used for land or sea entry.
 According to US Customs and Border Protection, you will not need a passport for: American Samoa, Guam, Northern Mariana Islands, Puerto Rico, or United States Virgin Islands.